Background and objectives

 Fees for ABCP securitisations

 The exact fee (for initial verification and annual fee) per ABCP transaction is determined by the management of SVI.
 In case of doubt the supervisory board of SVI may be involved.
 The type and scope of the preparatory work by the sponsoring bank, the complexity and volume of the respective ABCP transaction, the number of jurisdictions involved as well as the number of ABCP transactions in the respective ABCP conduit, for which verification is simultaneously sought, are decisive.

-The fee for verification on an ABCP programme level shall be determined by the management of the SVI on a case-by-case basis and specifically for the ABCP programme under consideration ('programme fee') depending on the specifics of the ABCP transactions, the ABCP programme and the ABCP programme sponsor.
+The fee for verification on an ABCP programme level is determined by the management of the SVI on a case-by-case basis and specifically for the ABCP programme under consideration ('programme fee') depending on the specifics of the ABCP transactions, the ABCP programme and the ABCP programme sponsor.
 A prerequisite for the verification of an ABCP programme is the successfully completed or simultaneously assigned verification of the ABCP transactions within the ABCP programme by SVI.

 The publication of the STS Verification Report on the SVI website (www.sts-verification-international.com) is covered by the verification fee.